 Sales fixes everything. – Guy Kawasaki

 Your website's design is just the container for the message; usually a header, footer and navigation.
 Web design doesn't sell anything.
-As Southern Americans would say, that dog don't hunt.
+As Americans in the South would say, that dog don't hunt.

 Direct response copywriting pushes for immediate purchase by the end of the copy.
 Everything your buyer needs to know to make a buying decision must be included in that copy; with every objection handled, sufficient proof provided... everything.
 Copywriting catalyzes the conversation that's already going on in your prospect's head.